tcltk/tcllib/embedded/md/tcllib/files/modules/math/math_geometry.md

   - <a name='28'></a>__::math::geometry::polylinesBoundingIntersect__ *polyline1* *polyline2* *granularity*

-    Check whether two polylines intersect, but reduce the correctness of the result to the given granularity.
-Use this for faster, but weaker, intersection checking.
+    Check whether two polylines intersect, but reduce the correctness of the result to the given granularity\.
+Use this for faster, but weaker, intersection checking\.

     How it works:

-    Each polyline is split into a number of smaller polylines, consisting of granularity points each.
-If a pair of those smaller lines' bounding boxes intersect, then this procedure returns 1, otherwise it returns 0.
+    Each polyline is split into a number of smaller polylines, consisting of granularity points each\.
+If a pair of those smaller lines' bounding boxes intersect, then this procedure returns 1, otherwise it returns 0\.

       * list *polyline1*